“If my future were determined just by my performance on a standardized test, I wouldn’t be here. I guarantee you that.”

 Poor performance within a workplace is often a reflection of poor management.

 However, have a thought for the manager, someone who was probably promoted based on past performance.
 They were possibly great at what they did (or they knew someone).
-The question is were they great at managing people, were they great at the managing performance of others?
+The question is were they great at managing people, is are they great at the managing performance of others?

 Chances are they were and are great at understanding and managing their own strengths, but do they know how to even identify the strengths of their team?
 Can they engage in their staff to inspire and improve performance outcomes?